beicanzhuzhu/nvim.config/README.md

 ## It use modern plugins,which to boost your start time

 `Install`
+1. Ensure you have installed git clang and neovim v0.11
-1. git clone
+2. git clone https://github.com/ShangYJQ/nvim.config.git ~/.config/nvim && nvim
-2. rename the dir name to nvim
+3. Run nvim again and check.